nicolethoen/patternfly-react-seed/ai-documentation/guidelines/README.md

 ### Documentation Requirements

-1. **Check [PatternFly.org](https://www.patternfly.org/) first** - Primary source for APIs
+1. **🚨 Check for Compass/Generative UI components** - See [Compass Theme Guide](./compass-theme-guide.md)
+2. **Check [staging.patternfly.org/ai/generative-uis](https://staging.patternfly.org/ai/generative-uis/overview) first** - For Compass components and Generative UI patterns
+3. **Check [PatternFly.org](https://www.patternfly.org/)** - For standard published components
-2. **Check the [PatternFly React GitHub repository](https://github.com/patternfly/patternfly-react)** for the latest source code, examples, and release notes
+4. **Check the [PatternFly React GitHub repository](https://github.com/patternfly/patternfly-react)** for the latest source code, examples, and release notes
-3. **Use "View Code" sections** - Copy working examples
+5. **Use "View Code" sections** - Copy working examples from staging or production site
-4. **Reference version-specific docs** - Match your project's PatternFly version
+6. **Reference version-specific docs** - Match your project's PatternFly version
-5. **Provide context to AI** - Share links and code snippets when asking for help
+7. **Provide context to AI** - Share links and code snippets when asking for help

+> **COMPASS THEME BRANCH**: This branch uses unpublished Compass components.
+Always check the [staging site](https://staging.patternfly.org/ai/generative-uis/overview) first.
+The PatternFly MCP will NOT have Compass component documentation yet.
+See [Compass Theme Guide](./compass-theme-guide.md) for details.

-> For the most up-to-date documentation, use both the official docs and the source repositories.
+> For standard components, use both the official docs and the source repositories.
 When using AI tools, encourage them to leverage context7 to fetch the latest documentation from these sources.

 ### Accessibility Requirements